poastoast/2poast2mote_uwu/README.md

   - more big hand friendly,,, hopefully
   - reinforced screw posts and mating surfaces

-I think that's about it? have fun! as always, stl and stp files available, there's a version for each hands, buttons will be in their own branch, each new released version will also be in their own branch
+I think that's about it? have fun! as always, stl and stp files available, there's a version for each hands, buttons (and this time the thumbwheel) will be in the "accessories" branch, each new released version will also be in their own branch